honorjoey/asynqmon/README.md

 Asynqmon is both a library that you can include in your web application, as well as a binary that you can simply install and run.

+### New Features

+- **Authentication**: Username/password login with bcrypt-hashed password storage.
+Supports changing password and logout confirmation dialog.
+- **Internationalization (i18n)**: UI supports English and Chinese.
+Language can be switched from the Settings page.

 ## Version Compatibility

 Please make sure the version compatibility with the Asynq package you are using.